After admission - applicants from non-EU countries

 Admission to higher education does not automatically come with an offer of a place in a student residence as is common in other countries.
 This means that you are responsible for organising your own accommodation.

 There are different ways of finding a room or an apartment:

 The University of Duisburg-Essen does not offer places in student accommodation itself.
 The Studierendenwerk is the student services provider responsible for the student residences.
-You can apply to the Studierendenwerk for a place in a student residence even if you have not yet received a letter of acceptance/admission from the University of Duisburg-Essen.
-The earlier you apply to the Studierendenwerk, the better.
+You can only apply for a place in a student residence once you have received your admission letter.
+The Studierendenwerk Essen-Duisburg also requires proof of admission from the university for admission-free programmes.
 Online application for accommodation.

 Student Residence Administration

 Please note the following steps for enrolment:

 Enrolment for German language course students:

 Possible throughout the year

 Enrolment in a non-restricted bachelor's/ master’s degree programme: